Minimalist Living is Just a Tool, Use It Well For Happy Living

 This is a critical article on Minimalism, from a Minimalist – keep that in mind as you read on.
 Often the minimalist lifestyle is criticized by individuals who are not minimalists because it’s different from their lifestyle.

 Remember what I wrote about how people hate being told that they are wrong?
-Well, if an idea is promoting something that is different from someone’s current lifestyle, it is essentially telling them that they are wrong.
+Well, if an idea is promoting something different from someone’s current lifestyle, it is essentially telling them that they are wrong.

 .What I have found interesting is that it appears that the vast majority of people promoting minimalism as a hardcore way of life tend to be young, male, white, and single (unlike myself).